Shrabanti87/Gooogle_Auto/README.md

 dataset: generated dataset using datagen.sim1.func yvar,xvars,zvars: corresponding variables
 method: `EM_LASSO` or `gbridge`
-group: grouping of the covariates dist : "Poisson"
+group: The vector specifying grouping structure of the covariates dist : "Poisson"

 Depending on the method specified in the argument, this function calls the gooogle function from the Gooogle package to fit the zero inflated dataset with grouped covariates or calls the function `func_EMLasso` (also present in this R file) which fits the data with `Lasso` penalty using the zipath function.
 The functon `fit.method` outputs the fitted coefficients for count model and zero model along with the AIC, BIC and loglikelihood of the zero-inflated model.